Learn how to choose and enrol in subjects, and access resources to help you plan your course all the way from first year and beyond.

-Welcome to the Bachelor of Science
+How the Bachelor of Science works

 The Bachelor of Science covers a lot of ground, so we have split it into nine subject sets.
 Depending on which ones you choose subjects from, you'll be able to keep a range of different majors open as you head into second year.
+We've also put together a table of all first-year subjects and the majors they'll help you achieve – download it below.

 All life shares a common ancestor, so whether your end goal is medical, veterinary or other health sciences, agriculture, ecology, conservation, or just a solid understanding of how the biosphere works, it all starts in the same place.